 Area and power reduction in data path logic systems are the main area of research in VLSI system design.
-High-speed addition and multiplication has always been a fundamental requirement of high-performance processors and systems.
+Highspeed addition and multiplication has always been a fundamental requirement of high-performance processors and systems.
 In digital adders, the speed of addition is limited by the time required to propagate a carry through the adder.
 The sum for each bit position in an elementary adder is generated sequentially only after the previous bit position has been summed and a carry propagated into the next position.
 The major speed limitation in any adder is in the production of carries and many authors have considered the addition problem.
+The CSLA is used in many computational systems to moderate the problem of carry propagation delay by independently generating multiple carries and then select a carry to generate the sum.
+However, the CSLA is not area efficient because it uses multiple pairs of Ripple Carry Adders (RCA) to generate partial sum and carry by considering carry input and then the final sum and carry are selected by the multiplexers (mux).
+To overcome above problem, the basic idea of the proposed work is by using n-bit binary to excess-1 code converters (BEC) with brent kung adder to improve the speed of addition.
+This logic can be implemented with any type of adder to further improve the speed.
+Using Binary to Excess-1 Converter (BEC) instead of RCA in the regular CSLA to achieve lower area and power consumption.
+The main advantage of this BEC logic comes from the lesser number of logic gates than the Full Adder (FA) structure.